 - (a) The city will install for any new customer of its gas service a service line measuring from the gas main to the proposed meter site.
-For such portion of any such service line, the customer shall pay an installation charge equal to the cost of such installation minus the estimated net first annual revenue to the city derived from the sale of gas at the service address, such estimate to be determined by a city representative.
+For such portion of any such service line, the customer shall pay an installation charge equal to the cost of such installation minus the estimated net first annual revenue to the city derived from the sale of gas at the service address, such estimate to be determined by a city representative of Energy Services of Pensacola.
 There shall be no installation charge if the estimated net first annual revenue exceeds the cost of installation. - (b) The city may perform work on its distribution system upon customer or contractor request.
-Where applicable, the customer or contractor will pay a charge to offset the labor and materials expense as determined by a representative of the city.
+Where applicable, the customer or contractor will pay a charge to offset the labor and materials expense as determined by a representative of the cityEnergy-Services of Pensacola.